A2Amir/Counting-Trees-using-Satellite-Images/README.md

  Other metrics such as accuracy, precision, and recall were used to evaluate the U-net model with the evaluation data set in order to tune hyper parameters.
 You can look at the [losses file](https://github.com/A2Amir/Counting-Trees-through-Satellite-Images/blob/main/losses.py) to see the detailed implemented codes.

+## 5. Test the Model:
+After training and fine tuning the U-net Model we are goingn to make prediction about the unseen data to count number of the trees within satellite images.
+The Model makes prediction where the tree are (localization) but to count the number of trees we are going to use **the measure.label function from the scikit-image library** which labels connected regions of an integer array.